'Star Wars' & Its Fandom Made Me Question My Gender

-"If all of your favourite characters, all the ones you identify with and find comfort in, are men…you should probably question your gender," was a sentiment I heard over and over again on TikTok.
-It was May 2021, I had just moved to Brooklyn and the algorithm was making it impossible to ignore my gender.
+"If all of your favorite characters, all the ones you identify with and find comfort in, are men…you should probably question your gender," was a sentiment I heard over and over again on TikTok.
+It was May 2021, I had just moved to Brooklyn, and the algorithm was making it impossible to ignore my gender.

 Advertisement